Stripper Poles, Butt Injections and Broken Vaginas: 16 Times Cardi B Kept It All the Way Real

 When she reveled in pride over her facial hair

-As she let her Instagram followers know this week, she waxes her upper lip and she's proud of it.
+As she let her Instagram followers know, she waxes her upper lip and she's proud of it.
 "You know, as I get older and I wax more I notice that my mustache is getting thicker, but it's cool though, cause bitches with good mustaches got good p---y," she boasted.

 When she admitted she has mad love for one former president